-Furthermore, from adding some form of Squatting to every session I went injury free for the first time in years.
-I also managed to cut fat, dropped a couple of inches around my waist (although now my thighs don’t fit into regular jeans) and gained all round muscle.
+Adding daily squatting in some form, I went injury-free for the first time in years.
+I also managed to cut fat, dropped a couple of inches around my waist (although now my thighs don’t fit into regular jeans) and gained muscle all around.

-For many crossfitters, squatting has become ingrained in your everyday workouts.
+For many CrossFit athletes, squatting has become ingrained in your everyday workouts.
 Gone are days where it was leg day once a week.

 BUILD STRENGTH, FLEXIBILITY AND PREVENT INJURY

 Daily Squatting however should not just happen when prescribed indirectly in your WODs.
-It can be used as a powerful tool to build all round strength, flexibility and prevent injury.
+It can be used as a powerful tool to build overall strength, flexibility and prevent injury.

-Many of you will think that squatting heavy every day is too much work for your legs and you will not recover in time and eventually burn out.
+Many of you will think that daily squatting heavily is too much work for your legs and you will not recover in time and eventually burn out.
 This is however not true.
 As humans, we are great at adapting to a variety of conditions and squatting every day is no different.

 ‘There are many people employed in physical labour who don’t go to work one day and then take 3 days off as ‘rest days’.’